top of page

 What were these barriers, you ask?
 Oh let's see...

-• I felt like I didn't have the time or headspace to sit with a bunch of journal articles to figure out which approach to use because there are a few different options out there, each with their own procedures.
+• I felt like I didn't have the time or headspace to sit with a bunch of journal articles to figure out which approach to use because there are a few different options out there, each with its own procedures.

 • Terms like relative clause, subordination index coding, and C-units gave me the heebie jeebies.